stockd-app/Stockd/AI/README.md

 ## 🚀 4.
 Run the Recipe Recommender Server

 Start the server:
+cd into AI/Recipe_Recommender
-python recipe_recommender_server.py
+Then run the following command python recipe_recommender_server.py

 > ⏳ **Note:** The first launch performs an initial setup and may take some time.